garrettguard/guard_morrow_beccs/xml/config/README.md

 To use a different forcing target, simply change the file name of the `policy-target-file` on line 6 of the configuration file.

+**IMPORTANT:** These configuration files are set to output results to separate databases for each SSP (e.g., `database_SSP5`).
+If you wish to output all results to a single database, change the `xmldb-location` on line 8 of each configuration file.
+To output results to GCAM's default database, set that value to `../output/database_basexdb`

-Note that to use these files in GCAM, you will need to either rename them `configuration.xml` or pass the name of the configuration file to GCAM (e.g., by editing the `run-gcam.bat` file in the `/exe` folder of your GCAM installation).
+To use these files in GCAM, you will need to either rename them `configuration.xml` or pass the name of the configuration file to GCAM (e.g., by editing the `run-gcam.bat` file in the `/exe` folder of your GCAM installation).